Home › Robotic Courses › Introduction to Robotics: Learn Robotics from Scratch

 💡 Insight: Robotics is actively shaping healthcare, logistics, agriculture, and automotive industries.
 From saving lives in operating rooms to delivering packages, growing food, and driving cars, robots are becoming essential partners in modern life.

 Robotic sensors are the tools that let machines see, feel, and understand their surroundings.
 They collect information from both inside the robot (like balance or movement) and outside the robot (like obstacles or objects).
 This data is then turned into electrical signals that guide the robot’s navigation and actions.
 Basically, sensors allow robots to sense their environment and collect data.
-This image above illustrates four key types of robotics sensors—Camera, LiDAR, Ultrasonic, and IMU—each playing a critical role in enabling a robot to perceive, interpret, and interact with its environment.
+This image above illustrates four key types of robotics sensors—Camera, LiDAR (How to Choose the Right LiDAR for Autonomous Vehicles?), Ultrasonic, and IMU—each playing a critical role in enabling a robot to perceive, interpret, and interact with its environment.

 * 📷 Camera (Vision) – Helps robots see objects, recognize faces, or navigate spaces.
 Example: Cameras in self‑driving cars detect traffic lights and pedestrians.